 MY STORY:

 Here's the story of my life (abridged version).
-I was born in the small town of Hilton, NY (that's way upstate in Rochester, NY). #applecountry .
-From there, I moved to Tucson, AZ. and yes, culture shock is a real thing!
-It was there that I discovered my love for art and started exploring my creative side through painting, drawing, etc. After two years in the desert, I moved to sunny Pearland, TX. (a suburb of Houston).
-Now pay attention, this is where it gets good.
-In 5th grade, it was mandatory that we take theater as an elective and I was dreading it!
-"I was going to be an artist and nothing was going to change that!"
-Plus, I was a really, really shy child.
-Our final assignment for "theater arts" was to write an original skit and perform it in front of the class and invited guests.
+I was born in the small town of Hilton, NY #applecountry .
+From there, I moved to Tucson, AZ. (cue the culture shock).
+It was there that I discovered my love for art and started exploring my creative side through painting, drawing, etc. After two years in the desert, I moved to sunny Pearland, TX. and in 5th grade, it was mandatory that we take theater arts as an elective and I was dreading it, as I was a really, really shy child.
+Our final assignment for theater arts was to write an original skit and perform it in front of the class and invited guests.
 We decided to do a parody of The Late Show with David Letterman.
 It was during the "will it float" portion (we used a rubber duck...
 It did in fact float), that I had a crystalizing moment of clarity, an epiphany - if you will.
 Through the sounds of people laughing and the excited beating of my own heart, I heard a voice in my head say, "I have to do this for the rest of my life."
-From 6th-12th grade, I did everything and anything I could that was related to theatre.
+From 6th-12th grade, I did everything and anything I could that was related to preforming arts.
 Many ups and downs, but never questioning my quest to be an actor.
 After high school, I was accepted at The American Academy of Dramatic Arts (AADA), in New York City (can you say "culture shock" again).
 I graduated 3 years later as a proud member of the 2014-2015 Academy Company, with some truly amazing people.
-A few years after college, I was lucky enough to become an usher at the beautiful Hudson theatre.
-In my own small way I was part of the Broadway community.
-But little did I know, that this job would change everything.
+In the years after college, I did a wide variety of acting gigs and would eventually become an usher at the beautiful Hudson theatre.
+Little did I know, that this job would change everything.
 You see the theatre company, Ambassador Theatre Group, who operates the Hudson theatre, was also in charge of another Broadway theatre called the Lyric.
 I was, again, fortunate enough to transfer over there for a while and be a part of the amazing front of house team that helped open Harry Potter and the Cursed Child.
-Six months later, I was cast in the San Francisco production of HPCC as Scorpius Malfoy.
-It's been over 15 years since that duck floated and I've never looked back.
+Six months after starting at the Lyric, I was cast in the San Francisco production of HPCC as Scorpius Malfoy.
+After an incredible run in San Francisco, I have returned to New York City, ready for the next great adventure.
+It's been nearly 20 years since that duck floated and I've never looked back.
 Simply put, I love what I do and I've been fortunate enough to pursue it as my career!
-So yeah, that was then and this is now, and I look forward to sharing my new discoveries and adventures with you.
 Keep your eyes on the horizon my friends.
 Our future is bright! |